 Gucci’s story is a testament to the power of vision and culture—both of these are the territory of the CEO.
 A CEO committed to both people and results enables business transformation.

-Bizzarri leads by example: Quartz reports on a four-minute video message Bizarri recorded to “keep the company’s retail workers aware of what’s happening with Gucci’s business.”
+Bizzarri leads by example: Quartz reports on a four-minute video message Bizzarri recorded to “keep the company’s retail workers aware of what’s happening with Gucci’s business.”

 “Transparency within a company is linked to employee trust and happiness—which, incidentally, has been linked to higher productivity,” Quartz says.